Generic name: brimonidine topical [ bri-MON-i-deen-TOP-i-kal ]

 Mirvaso side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Mirvaso: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Mirvaso: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have: